zyphlar/influxdb.org/source/blog/visualizing_bitcoin_post_frequency_on_hn_using_influxdb_and_rickshaw.md

 You can view, run, and modify the entire thing on this JSFiddle:

-<iframe width="100%" height="270" style="margin-bottom: 20px;" src="http://jsfiddle.net/toddpersen/46ZRj/10/embedded/result,js,html,css" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+<iframe width="100%" height="270" style="margin-bottom: 20px;" src="http://jsfiddle.net/toddpersen/46ZRj/11/embedded/result,js,html,css" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

-Looking at the frequency over time it definitely seems to be picking up along with bitcoin's price.
+Looking at the frequency over time it definitely seems to be picking up along with Bitcoin's price.